zerospeedzero/nmpd-recruitment/README.md

 This is a react clone of the 'Creatite type test'(mycreativetype.com) made with Next(https://github.com/vercel/next.js/) and Framer Motion(https://www.framer.com/motion/)

+## Background
+This source code is used for the NMPD recruitment assignment for production company.

 ## Getting Started

 First, run the development server: